rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 end
 {% endhighlight %}

 Whammy!!!
-We can easily use our module and expose personal data safely in our Sidekiq job.
+We can now use our module and expose personal data safely in our Sidekiq job.

 *Buttttt*&hellip; this still bugs me.
 Really, `prepend`?
 It's been around since Ruby 2.0 but not many encounter or use it in their daily Ruby or Rails work.
-I can just now see the questions (accusations) of why the `SafeExpose::Sidekiq` is not working when included.
+I can just see the questions (accusations) of why the `SafeExpose::Sidekiq` is not working when included.

 **Is there another option?**